veeracs/postmessage/README.md

 The following steps are necessary for integration,

 1. Include the CNID client CSS and Bootstrap 2.3.2 CSS in the HEAD section.
-3. Add markup for the bootstrap modal that houses iframe, the spinner and the buttons.
+3. Add markup for the bootstrap modal that houses iframe, the spinner and the buttons to launch the modal.
 4. Include the following JavaScript libraries at the bottom of the page - jquery ~1.10.2, bootstrap 2.3.2, cnid-client.
-5. Specify a couple of properties on the brand's global object for setting up postmessage callback handler and for initializing the CNID client.
+5. Specify a couple of properties on the brand's global object for setting up the postMessage callback handler and for initializing the CNID client. (see sample code for details)
-6. Setup click handlers on buttons to initialize and launch the CNID client (inside a modal) via commenting or auth flows.
+6. Setup click handlers on buttons that'll initialize and launch the CNID client (inside a modal) via commenting or auth flows.

-The postMessage callback handler will receive the following types of events.
+The postMessage callback handler will receive the following types of messages.

+1. scrollTop - scroll to the top of the page within the modal when an error message is displayed.
+2. showLoader - show loading status while the CNID client loads.
+3. authToken - Use authToken to close the modal window and fetch cookie information from the CNID server and log the user in.